Olliang/All-About-Movie-Data/README.md

 ---- b.
 How is the distribution and popularity across different genre?

 ---- c.
 What are the popular topics of movies distributed by different scores?

-        -- NLP common analysis with wordcloud
+(NLP common analysis and visualization with wordcloud)

 **2. Recommender System**